Frequently Asked Questions

 How and when will winners be announced?

 Prior to May, winners will be notified through the Primary Contact listed on the application.
-Winners will be announced publicly during AAPI Heritage Month, with AAJA members being prominently recognized on the website and social media.
+Winners will be announced publicly during AAPI Heritage Month, with AAJA members prominently recognized on the website and social media.
 Non-member contributors will be listed by name on the website only.
 Later in the summer, at the annual convention, winning members in attendance will be celebrated during the gala.

 To be prominently recognized online and at the gala, you must be both an AAJA award winner and a member in good standing.
 Non-member contributors to winning pieces who are listed on the application may be granted a limited window to sign up for membership after notification, subject to AAJA’s discretion.